sciZer0/7/v/README.md

 *For example, Ethereum Improvement Proposal 1559, as mentioned above, doesn't decrease the native token's total supply.*

-*So the Bitcoin blockchain will stop printing its native token only at 2140 (in 118 years), and the Ethereum blockchain,  maybe at one day in the future.*
+*The Bitcoin blockchain will stop printing its native token only at 2140 (in 118 years), and the Ethereum blockchain,  maybe at one day in the future.*

 Importantly, no one of the existing blockchains is able to start decreasing its native token's total supply.